Help with energy bills – £400 energy rebate and more

 What if your energy provider increases your Direct Debit?

-But in the weeks and months leading up to October's price cap announcement, people across the country were contacted by their energy supplier to say their Direct Debit payments were going up.
+But in the weeks and months leading up to the initial price cap announcement, people across the country were contacted by their energy supplier to say their Direct Debit payments were going up.
 And often it was by several hundred pounds – far more than their actual bills would increase by.

 - Claim the money back – If your energy account is in credit (i.e. you've paid in more than needed), you can reclaim the extra money at any time.
 This won't change the Direct Debit going forward, but it does at least claw some cash back if they've already taken a huge payment.